borisboc/docker_image_annotations/README.md

  * Otherwise, for CPU :
    * `./start_cpu.sh`

-You can pass extra arguments for docker, for instance : `./start_gpu.sh --build`.
+You can pass extra arguments for docker, for instance : `./start_gpu.sh -d`, `./start_gpu.sh --build`, etc.

 If you use Windows, you can execute the shell scripts using GitBash.